-Prerequisite: Acceptance into the nursing program, ENGL 151, PSYCH 151, BIOL 257 (formerly BIOL 157).
-Corequisite: BIOL 258 (formerly BIOL 158), ENGL 152 must be successfully completed prior to or concurrently.
+Corequisite: BIOL 258, ENGL 152 must be successfully completed prior to or concurrently.

 This course provides an introduction to the fundamental concepts of holistic nursing care.
-Nursing judgment, integral to the nursing process, will be emphasized as a means of facilitating foundational care of the adult patient.
-Special focus will be placed on the diverse needs of the older adult and exploring the role of the professional nurse within a multidisciplinary health care team.
-The clinical content will be applied 8-13 hours weekly, utilizing the campus laboratory and hospital.
+Nursing judgment, integral to the nursing process, will be emphasized as a means of facilitating foundational

-105 Medical Surgical 5 Credit Hours Nursing Care I 9.5 Billable Contact Hours Prerequisite: NURS 103, BIOL 258 (formerly BIOL 158), ENGL 152
+105 Medical Surgical Nursing Care I 5 Credit Hours 9.5 Billable Contact Hours

-Corequisite: HLTSC 120 (Must be successfully completed prior to or concurrently) NURS 110 unless course already passed.
+Prerequisite: NURS 103, BIOL 258, ENGL 152 Corequisite: HLTSC 120 (Must be successfully completed prior to or concurrently) NURS 110 unless course already passed.